liyu10000/StarGAN-EgVA/EXPERIMENT.md

  - Result
 1. Results are better than *Exp10*.
 There is "gradual" shift from one emotion to another.
+2. Results are better than *Exp13* and *Exp14*, when inferring category from va.

 ### Exp13 (04/16/2020)